 Newcombe House, Notting Hill Gate

-A planning application has now been submitted for the regeneration of the Newcombe House site following its acquisition in 2022 by joint partners Beltane and Angelo Gordon.
+This website provides information on the regeneration of the Newcombe House site following its acquisition in 2022 by joint partners Beltane and Angelo Gordon.

 To assist anyone interested in the finalised application we have made planning submission documents available for download.
 The full suite of documents is available in the planning application section of the council's website.
 The application reference number is PP/23/03534.